airframesio/airwaves-os/README.md

 ### GitHub

-GitHub workflows will be triggered that will build the AROS images for various platforms.
+GitHub workflows will be triggered that will build the Airwaves OS images for various platforms.